mwanji/humpty/README.md

            ]
 ```

+__WARNING__: shorthand bundles MUST appear before any other table, or they will not work!

 ### Resolvers

 Resolvers take an asset's name and turn it into one or more (in case of wildcards) files whose contents can be read.
 Creating custom resolvers is discussed in the [Extension Points](#extension-points) section.